scottgriv/Dark-Castle-Theme/README.md

 ## Background Story

-Back in 2013, I began to grow tired of the simple dark color themes provided out of the box with my [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) or [Text Editor](https://en.wikipedia.org/wiki/Text_editor) at the time.
+Back in 2013, I ([Scott G.](https://github.com/scottgriv)) began to grow tired of the simple dark color themes provided out of the box with my [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) or [Text Editor](https://en.wikipedia.org/wiki/Text_editor) at the time.
 I decided to take a crack at building my own theme.
 The first platform I built it on was [Text Wrangler](https://www.barebones.com/products/textwrangler/), now migrated to [BBEdit](https://www.barebones.com/products/bbedit/index.html), and that original theme can be found [here](https://github.com/scottgriv/Dark-Castle-BBEdit).

 I was inspired to make this theme by a number of things, including video games like [Dwarf Fortress](https://en.wikipedia.org/wiki/Dwarf_Fortress), [Minecraft](https://en.wikipedia.org/wiki/Minecraft), and [Warcraft 3](https://en.wikipedia.org/wiki/Warcraft_III:_Reign_of_Chaos).
 Books and movies such as [The Lord of the Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings), [The Hobbit](https://en.wikipedia.org/wiki/The_Hobbit), [Vikings](https://en.wikipedia.org/wiki/Vikings_(TV_series)), and [Game of Thrones](https://en.wikipedia.org/wiki/Game_of_Thrones), also influenced its design.
 Additionally, historical events and archaeological discoveries played a significant part in shaping the theme.
 In particular, the rich history and majestic architecture of Scottish castles like [Edinburgh Castle](https://en.wikipedia.org/wiki/Edinburgh_Castle) fueled my imagination and contributed to the overall aesthetic of the theme.